mitogen-hq/mitogen/docs/api.rst

     .. attribute:: router

-        The :py:class:`mitogen.core.Router` responsible for routing the
+        The :class:`mitogen.core.Router` responsible for routing the
         message.
-This is :py:data:`None` for locally originated messages.
+This is :data:`None` for locally originated messages.

     .. attribute:: receiver

-        The :py:class:`mitogen.core.Receiver` over which the message was last received.
-Part of the :py:class:`mitogen.select.Select` interface.
+        The :class:`mitogen.core.Receiver` over which the message was last received.
+Part of the :class:`mitogen.select.Select` interface.
-        Defaults to :py:data:`None`.
+        Defaults to :data:`None`.

     .. attribute:: dst_id

-        Integer target context ID. :py:class:`mitogen.core.Router` delivers
+        Integer target context ID. :class:`mitogen.core.Router` delivers
         messages locally when their :attr:`dst_id` matches
         :data:`mitogen.context_id`, otherwise they are routed up or downstream.